nadaakm/kafka-docker-setup/README.md

 # Data Warehouse with Debezium, Kafka, Pinot, and Zookeeper

-This repository provides a Docker Compose setup for a data warehouse environment, including PostgreSQL, Debezium, Apache Pinot, Kafka, and Zookeeper.
-These services are designed to work together to facilitate real-time data ingestion, processing, and storage, leveraging the power of streaming technologies like Debezium and Kafka, as well as distributed storage with Apache Pinot.
+This repository provides a Docker Compose setup for a data warehouse environment, including PostgreSQL, Debezium, , Kafka, and Zookeeper.
+These services are designed to work together to facilitate real-time data ingestion, processing, and storage, leveraging the power of streaming technologies like Debezium and Kafka.

 ## Overview of Services

 - **PostgreSQL (datawarehouse)**: A PostgreSQL database used to store data in the data warehouse.
 - **Debezium**: Debezium captures row-level changes in PostgreSQL and streams them via Kafka.
-- **Apache Pinot**: A real-time distributed OLAP datastore for low-latency analytics, useful for querying the data.
 - **Zookeeper**: A centralized service for maintaining configuration and ensuring distributed systems' coordination.
 - **Kafka**: A distributed streaming platform that acts as an intermediary between Debezium and other services.
 - **Kafka Manager (Kafdrop)**: A user interface to manage and monitor Kafka clusters.